alisi1989/CLUES2-Companion/README.md

 If you run Phase 1 and Phase 2 on several chromosomes, the pipeline automatically searches for the Phase 1 and Phase 2 outputs that matches the chromosome that you enter above.

 **Enter the population prefix:**
-Provide the same prefix you used in Phase 1 and Phase 2 (e.g. Finnish).
-Must exactly match the Phase‑1/2 prefix; case‑sensitive.
-The Phase 3 script now knows the exact folder structure (e.g., output_C2Companion/phase1/Finnish_chr2/).
+Provide the same prefix you used in Phase 1 and Phase 2 (e.g., Finnish).
+Users must enter the same prefix as the one used in Phase 1 and Phase 2.
+The Phase 3 script automatically knows the location of input files (e.g., ~/output_C2Companion/phase1/Finnish_chr2/).

-**Enter the variant identificator (rs) to date:**
+**Enter the rs identifier of SNP to date:**
-Provide the `rs` variant to date (e.g. rs4988235).
-Only one variant per run.
-The ID must be present in the phased VCF fed to Phase‑1.
+Provide the `rs` identifier of SNP to date (e.g., rs4988235).
+Users can only analyze one variant per run.
+The rs identifier must be present in the phased vcf used in Phase 1.

-**Enter the df score (e.g, 600):**
+**Enter the df score (e.g., 600):**
-Provide the `df` (--df in CLUES2) score (number of allele frequency bins). we suggest to use the same value employed in Phase‑2 for comparability.
+Provide the `df` (--df in CLUES2) score (which is the number of allele frequency bins).
+We recommend that users apply the same value as used in Phase 2 for comparability.

-**Enter the initial epoch to scn for the initial onset:**
+**Enter the starting time in generations ago to scan for the onset of selection:**
-Provide the `first` epoch to scan (e.g, 0 or 50)
+Provide the `start` time point from which to scan (e.g., 0 or 50)

-**Enter the final epoch to scn for the initial onset:**
+**Enter the end time in generations ago to scan for the onset of selection:**
-Provide the `final` epoch to scan (e.g, 500 or 1000).
-Make sure Final ≥ putative sweep age.
-When unknown, 0–1000 is a safe default (≈ 0–28 kya).
-Otherwise a final epoch of 2000 covers most possible scenarios
+Provide the `end` time point from which to scan (e.g, 500 or 1000).
+Users should make sure that the end time in generstions ago ≥ putative sweep age.
+When unknown, 0–1000 generations ago is a safe default.
+Otherwise a final end time of 2000 generations ago will cover most possible scenarios

-**Enter the non overlapping windows size:**
+**Enter the non overlapping time bin size:**
-Provide a value representing the window size of two consecutive epochs (e.g, 25 or 50).
-Ff, as in the example, a starting epoch of 0 and a final (--tcutoff) of 500 and a windows size of 50 are provided, the script will automatically create: 0-50, 50-100, 100-150, 150-200 .....
-450-500 epochs to scan to estimate the selection coefficient in each window indipendentely.
-Smaller windows means higher computational time cost but less noisy  estimates.
+Provide a value representing the initial breakpoint of two consecutive epochs (e.g, 25 or 50).
+If, as in the example, a starting epoch of 0 and a final (--tcutoff) of 500 and a windows size of 50 are provided, the script will automatically create: 0-50, 50-100, 100-150, 150-200 .....
+450-500 time bins in which selection coefficient will be estimated independentey.
+Smaller time bins mean longer computational time, but this approach will result in less noisy estimates.

 ```
 e.g, :
-Break-points : 0
+Break-points : 0 (0-50)
-50
+50 (50-100)
-100
+100 (100-150)
 150
 200
 250